pbo-linaro/crossroad/doc/crossroad.rst

 `Crossroad` saves your work state from one use to another, which allows you to pause a compilation work and continue later.
 It also means that your cross-compiled tree will get filled with time.
-If you start a new project or want to start from scratch with a clean prefix, reset your project before you enter it with this optional step:
+If you want to restart your project from scratch with a clean prefix, reset your project before you enter it with this optional step:

 ::

-    $ crossroad --reset w64
+    $ crossroad --reset w64 myproject

 This is an optional step, and you should not run it if you are actually expecting to continue where you left `crossroad` the previous time.